Jump onboard public transport and see how easy, quick and affordable it is to travel to and from Auckland Airport with us.

 The map shows routes for major train lines including Eastern, Southern, Western and Onehunga train lines.
 It also shows major interchanges where you can transfer from bus to train and vice versa.

 From 2023 to 2025, train lines will close in sections for important works.
-Visit our Rail Network Rebuild page for more information and to see if your travel will be affected.
+Visit our Planned rail closures page to see if your travel will be affected.

 An AT HOP card is a reusable pre-paid travel card that you top up and you will need it to travel on Auckland Transport's buses, trains and ferries.
-AT HOP cards have a purchase price of $10, but for a limited time you can buy one for just $5*.
+AT HOP cards have a purchase price of $5, with a minimum top up of $1.

 Where to buy an AT HOP card at Auckland Airport